-- 1. The Department of Sociology, Psychology and Social Work offers BSc. degrees and diplomas in the following areas: - Criminology (Minor) - Demography (Major and Minor) - Human Resource Development (Minor) - Labour and Employment Relations (Major) - Population and Development (Diploma) - Psychology (Major, Minor and Diploma) - Social Anthropology (Major and Minor) - Social Policy and Development (Major and Minor) - Social Psychology (Minor) - Social Work (Special) - Sociology (Major, Minor and Diploma) - 2.
-Students must satisfy the programme requirements as set out in the Faculty Handbook as at the year in which they were accepted to the programme. - Students should consult course descriptions when selecting electives.
-The choice of electives should complement the major field of study. - 4.
+- 1. The Department of Sociology, Psychology and Social Work offers BSc. degrees and diplomas in the following areas: - Criminology (Minor) - Demography (Major and Minor) - Human Resource Development (Minor) - Labour and Employment Relations (Major) - Population and Development (Diploma) - Psychology (Major, Minor and Diploma) - Social Anthropology (Major and Minor) - Social Policy and Development (Major and Minor) - Social Psychology (Minor) - Social Work (Special and Diploma) - Sociology (Major, Minor and Diploma) - 2.
+Students must satisfy the programme requirements as set out in the Faculty Handbook as at the year in which they were accepted to the programme. - 3.
+The choice of electives should complement the major field of study.
+Students should consult the description of courses in this and other departments to make their selections. - 4.
 Electives at Levels II and III must be from either Level II or III courses.
 Level III courses may be taken in year 2 as long as the pre-requisites have been met. - 5.
-All courses are for 3 credits except where otherwise indicated. - Most Levels II and III courses have pre-requisites as you will see from the list of courses being offered in Part V of this Handbook. - 7.
+All courses are for 3 credits except where otherwise indicated. - 6.
+Most Levels II and III courses have pre-requisites as you will see from the list of courses being offered in Part V of this Handbook. - 7.
 While double Majors are permitted, the Department prefers that students select a single Major (and a Minor by choice).
-This allows a wider choice of electives which can serve to strengthen the Major or the Minor. - 8.
-Where the same course is listed for both a Major and a Minor, it is counted only ONCE therefore, an additional approved course must also be taken to complete the required total of 60 credits at Levels II and III. - Students taking double Majors in Sociology and Psychology, or Sociology and Demography, may only apply the required course, SOCI2008: Statistics for Behavioural Sciences, to ONE of the Majors and must then select an additional course to complete the ten (10) courses for the other Major. - EDRS2007: Basic Research Methods is accepted as a substitute wherever SOCI1001: Introduction to Social Research is listed. - 11.
+This allows a wider choice of electives which can serve to strengthen the Major or the Minor. - Where the same course is listed for both a Major and a Minor, it is counted only ONCE therefore, an additional approved course must also be taken to complete the required total of 60 credits at Levels II and III. - Students taking double Majors in Sociology and Psychology, or Sociology and Demography, may only apply the required course SOCI2008: Statistics for Behavioural Sciences to ONE of the Majors and must then select an additional course to complete the ten (10) courses for the other Major. - 10.
+EDRS2007: Basic Research Methods is accepted as a substitute wherever SOCI1001: Introduction to Social Research is listed. - 11.
 ECON1005: Introduction to Statistics is accepted as a substitute wherever SOCI1005: Introduction to Statistics for the Behavioural Sciences is listed.